hannahql/hannahql.github.io/_pages/talks_and_media.md

 # Media

-## Talks
+## Research Talks
 "Operational Dosage: Implications of Capacity Constraints for the Design and Interpretation of Experiments":
+- Jan 2026: Invited talk at the Simons 2026 Workshop on Bridging Prediction and Intervention Problems in Social Systems.
+See [abstract, slides, and talk recording](https://simons.berkeley.edu/talks/hannah-li-columbia-university-2026-01-12).
-- Nov 2023 Plenary talk at MIT CODE: see [talk recording](https://www.youtube.com/watch?v=LTeKJUR4lsI) and [paper](https://arxiv.org/abs/2407.21322).
+- Nov 2023: Plenary talk at MIT CODE: see [talk recording](https://www.youtube.com/watch?v=LTeKJUR4lsI) and [paper](https://arxiv.org/abs/2407.21322).

 ## Research briefs and media mentions

 "Experimental Design in Two-Sided Platforms: An Analysis of Bias":
+- May 2024 article [A/B Testing Gets an Upgrade for the Digital Age](https://www.gsb.stanford.edu/insights/ab-testing-gets-upgrade-digital-age) by Insights by Stanford Business.
 - April 2024 article [Uncovering the Costly Bias in Marketplace Testing](https://business.columbia.edu/research-brief/ab-testing-bias-marketplaces) by Columbia Business School.
-- May 2024 article [A/B Testing Gets an Upgrade for the Digital Age](https://www.gsb.stanford.edu/insights/ab-testing-gets-upgrade-digital-age) by Insights by Stanford Business.
+- January 2023 [highlight](https://www.informs.org/Blogs/ManSci-Blogs/Management-Science-Review/Marketplace-Experimentation-Competition-Creates-Interference-Bias) in the *Management Science Review* blog.

 "Measuring Strategization in Recommendation: Users Adapt Their Behavior to Shape Future Content"
 - Discussed in the April 2024 article [Uncovering the Costly Bias in Marketplace Testing](https://business.columbia.edu/research-brief/ab-testing-bias-marketplaces) by Columbia Business School.